Jajucolor/RbPi/README.md

    python3 main.py
    ```

-3. **Usage**
+3. **Usage with INTA**
+   - **Just start talking** - INTA's microphone is always active and responds to everything
+   - **Natural conversation**: "Hi INTA, how are you?", "I'm feeling nervous", "What should I do?"
-   - Say "capture", "analyze", or "take picture" to analyze surroundings
+   - **Vision analysis**: "Take a picture" or "Capture image" to analyze surroundings
-   - Listen to audio description
-   - Say "shutdown" or "quit" to safely exit
+   - **System control**: "Shutdown" or "quit" to safely exit
+   - **Proactive assistance**: INTA checks in when you're quiet: "How can I help you navigate?"
    - Buttons also work as backup (capture: GPIO 18, shutdown: GPIO 3)

 ## Detailed Setup